Didgori-2

 The Didgori-II (დიდგორი-II) is an armoured multi-role and special operations vehicle produced by STC Delta.
-It was developed in 2009 alongside the Didgori-1 using the same internal features with some additional functions.
+It was developed in 2009, alongside the Didgori-1 using the same internal features with some additional functions.
 The armoured personnel carrier is thought to provide transport, enhanced visibility and firepower support for infantry troops and Special Forces in various missions including reconnaissance and convoy protection.

 Specifications and mobility

 The Didgori is assembled on and around the chassis of US Ford Super Duty F-550 heavy duty pickup trucks with V8 Power Stroke Turbo Diesel engines and power assisted hydraulic steering.
 The product basis choice has proven very effective during trials and in the field on various types of terrain.

 The max. speed on paved roads is 120–140 km/h and reduced to 80 km/h on terrain.
 Acceleration from 0–100 km/h is achieved in 22 seconds.
 The cruising range at 60 km/h is 500 km.
-Each unit has at least one 20 litre fuel can in reserve.
+Each unit has at least one 20-litre fuel can in reserve.
 The vehicle can operate at temperatures ranging from -32 °C to +55 °C and remains unaffected by heavy meteorological conditions.
 The wheels consist of Hutchinson 12r20 mpt80 type tyres which have a run flat capability of 50 km at 50 km/h.

-The Didgori has 400 mm ground clearance and is able to climb slopes at a 60% gradient and drive sideways along a slope at a 40% gradient.
-The vehicle base version is not amphibious - although such a variant is an option, but can move in up to 1 m deep water.
+The Didgori has 400 mm ground clearance and is able to climb slopes at a 60% gradient and drive along a transverse slope of 40%.
+The vehicle base version is not amphibious – although such a variant is an option, but can move in up to 1 m deep water.